In cruising to a 49-14 win Wednesday night over visiting O’Hara, Oak Grove set up a meeting with a football program similar to its own.

 Rowe’s 15-yard TD run and Drake’s point after were the last scoring gasps for the Celtics (6-5).

 As the Panthers prepare for Hogan Prep, the Celtics will no doubt start looking toward 2014.
 Their schedule next season will include a regular-season meeting with Oak Grove.

-Page 2 of 2 - “(It’ll be a) good testing ground for us,” DeMarea said.
+“(It’ll be a) good testing ground for us,” DeMarea said.